Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 ### **Section B: Short Answer (2 marks each)**

 11. **Explain two key elements that should be included in an Executive Summary.**
-12. **Describe why it’s important to include a Market Analysis in your business plan.**
+12. **Describe why it's important to include a Market Analysis in your business plan.**

 ---